This easy Panang Curry Recipe mixes veggies and Panang curry paste with sweet and gold potatoes in a rich, creamy coconut sauce.

 • 1 teaspoon salt

-• 3 cups peeled and diced sweet potatoes
+• 3 cups peeled and diced sweet potato

-• 1 cup diced gold potatoes or more sweet potatoes
+• 1 cup diced baby gold potatoes or more sweet potatoes

 • 2 tablespoons panang curry paste see note 1